Jarrett Lee: 2009 season

 In his only start of the 2009 season, Lee completed 7-of-22 (32%) passes in a homecoming game win against Louisiana Tech, a member of the Western Athletic Conference.
 For the season, he completed 16-of-40 (40%) passes for 197 yards, 2 touchdowns, and 1 interception.
 LSU's national rank in passing offense dropped from 71st in 2008 to 97th in 2009 with the replacing of Lee as the starter.

 2010 season

-LSU enjoyed a successful 11-2 season in 2010.
+LSU had a 11–2 season in 2010.
 Although Lee did not start any games, he was called on to lead game-winning drives against Tennessee, Florida, and Auburn.
 He drove LSU down to the 2 yard line against Tennessee, threw a game-winning touchdown pass against Florida, but failed against Auburn.
 Against Alabama, he completed a critical 3rd down pass.
 For the season, Lee completed 54 of 89 (61%) passes for 573 yards, 2 touchdowns, and 1 interception.
 After the conclusion of his junior season, Lee had appeared in 30 career games, and he had passed for 2,643 yards and 18 touchdowns.
 Although LSU's national rank in passing was 107th, LSU's national rank in rushing was 28th.